sfosc/sfosc/content/social-contracts/donation.md

 ## Introduction

-This document describe the social contract for the community around a piece of open source software ("the software").
+This document describes the social contract for the community around a piece of open source software ("the software").
 It lays out the moral and ethical rules the community agrees to in order to ensure a long, healthy, sustainable life for the software.